jjsullivan5196/wvkbd/README.md

 For code contributions, all I ask for now is you run `make format` (requires `clang-format`) before opening a PR and include as much relevant detail as possible.

+## Related projects

+* [clickclack](https://git.sr.ht/~proycon/clickclack) - Audio/haptic feedback (standalone)
+* [Sxmo](https://sxmo.org) - A hackable mobile interface environment for Linux phones that adopted wvkbd as its keyboard
+* [svkbd](https://tools.suckless.org/x/svkbd/) - A similar project as wvkbd but for X11 rather than Wayland
+* [squeekboard](https://gitlab.gnome.org/World/Phosh/squeekboard) - The virtual keyboard developed for the Librem5 (used
+	by Phosh)